sonnyp/troll/gjspack/README.md

 )
 ```

-Test, port your code and once it works properly , you can remove your `*.gresource.xml` file as well as the `gnome.compile_resources` meson instruction.
+Test, port your code and once it works properly , you can remove your `*.gresource.xml` files as well as the `gnome.compile_resources` meson instruction.

 See also [Commit](https://github.com/sonnyp/Commit/tree/main/src) and [Junction](https://github.com/sonnyp/Junction/tree/main/src) for examples with custom executables which don't use `imports.package.init`.